Justin Verlander: Personal life

 Verlander grew up in Manakin-Sabot, Virginia, with his parents, Richard and Kathy Verlander and a younger brother, Ben Verlander.
 His life experiences and the story of his development are outlined in his parents' 2012 book, Rocks Across the Pond: Lessons Learned, Stories Told.

 His younger brother, Ben, played for the Tigers organization as an outfielder.
-Ben was released on June 23, 2017, and now works as a sportswriter and analyst.

 Verlander started dating model-actress Kate Upton in early 2014, and in 2016 the couple got engaged.
-In the 2014 iCloud leaks of celebrity photos, many of Verlander's personal pictures including nude pictures of both himself and Upton, as well as other women, were leaked online.
+In the 2014 iCloud leaks of celebrity photos, many of Verlander's personal pictures--including nude pictures of both himself and Upton, as well as other women--were leaked online.
 On November 4, 2017, two days after he won the World Series with the Astros, the two married in a medieval church in Tuscany, Italy, overlooking the Montalcino valley.
-On July 14, 2018, they announced that Upton was pregnant with their first child, and the couple had a daughter later that year.
+On July 14, 2018, they announced that Upton was pregnant with their first child, and their daughter was born later that year.
+On June 19, 2025 they welcomed their second child, a baby boy.